Let’s take a closer look at the possible causes of halitosis (bad breath) and how to treat bad breath naturally.

 To beat bad breath naturally and improve gut health, avoid processed foods that are high in sugar (as much as possible).
 The sugar feeds the bacteria that causes bad breath.

 Also, aim for 30-40 grams of fibre per day to help keep your bowels moving.

-This bad habit will surely lead to halitosis, periodontal disease and/or gum disease.
+This unhealthy habit will surely lead to bad breath, periodontal disease and/or gum disease.
 In this article, I share 4 simple steps that have helped many of my patients quit smoking.

-In some cases, halitosis is difficult to treat and is not linked to any of the above.
+In some cases, bad breath is difficult to treat and is not linked to any of the above.
 People with kidney failure, diabetes, infections, or eating disorders may also suffer from halitosis and are advised to talk to their doctor.

 I interviewed Joanna Miloszewski, B.Sc., a dental hygienist, to find out more about this common condition.
 Here’s what she had to say.

 The vast majority of halitosis is related to poor oral care.
 A lot of people don’t floss or brush their teeth properly.
 The mouth acts like an incubator for bacteria and people need regular dental cleansing.

 She encourages her patients to brush and scrape their tongue daily and suggests that this simple practice provides instant breath improvement.

 She also recommends using an anti-bacterial mouthwash, because in most cases, bacteria are the underlying cause of bad breath.